SeanKilleen/seankilleen.github.io/_posts/2021-07-07-how-to-automate-aws-cloudfront-distribution-folder-changes-when-deploying-a-static-web-site.md

 * An Octopus Linux Worker with [jq](https://stedolan.github.io/jq/) installed.
 * The AWS CLI with a profile we could make use of that had appropriate permissions

-This approach should work with anyone that has a deployment worker that can run jq and a bash script or similar.
+The approach outlined below should work for an environment that has a deployment worker that can run jq and a bash script or similar.

 ## The Overall Approach